rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Allow me to simplify the word meditation as the relaxing of your mind.
 We will go deeper into how that happens, but for now, please bare with me.

-A relaxed mind solves the second piece of our puzzle : the brain is another big consumer of energy and oxygen in the body.
+A relaxed mind solves the second piece of our puzzle: the brain is another big consumer of energy and oxygen in the body.

 Is it possible to relax our mind and consume less oxygen ?
 Yes.
 We do that everyday at sleep.